KarchinLab/2020plus/doc/quickstart.rst

     $ tar xvzf pancan_example.tar.gz
     $ cd pancan_example

-Where oncogene.txt is probabilistic2020 oncogene output, tsg.txt is the
+You do not have to concern yourself with how these files were generated for the purpose of this quick start.
-output of probabilistic2020 tsg, and the summary file named summary_pancan.txt describes many non p-value features.
+You should see, however, oncogene.txt for oncogene related features, tsg.txt for tumor suppressor related features, and the summary file named summary_pancan.txt.

 To create the features, use the **features** sub-command for the 2020plus.py script.